DaveSkender/Stock.Indicators/indicators/SuperTrend/README.md

 | `UpperBand` | decimal | Upper band only (bearish/red)
 | `LowerBand` | decimal | Lower band only (bullish/green)

-`UpperBand` and `LowerBand` values are provided to differentiate bullish vs bearish trends and to clearly demark trend reversal.  `SuperTrend` is the contigous combination of both upper and lower line data.
+`UpperBand` and `LowerBand` values are provided to differentiate bullish vs bearish trends and to clearly demark trend reversal.  `SuperTrend` is the contiguous combination of both upper and lower line data.

 ## Example